Man killed after mobility scooter row

 Harry Stone repeatedly stabbed Scott Bosley, 29, after an altercation in a pub in Warwick on 26 December.

-Stone left the pub to arm himself with a knife before seeking out Mr Bosley, who was on his way home.
+Stone left the pub to arm himself with a knife before coming across Mr Bosley, who was on his way home.

 After killing him he remained at the scene and confessed to police.
 He was jailed for life at Warwick Crown Court after admitting murder.